-which is both a necessary and sufficient condition for the tuple $\lambda$ to be a conservation law characteristic of the system~$\mathcal L$.
-The characteristic approach to conservation laws is particularly suitable for the automatic computation of conservation laws for systems of differential equations in extended Kovalevskaya form using computer algebra systems, see e.g.~\cite{chev07Ay,wolf02Ay}.
+which is both a necessary and sufficient condition for the tuple $\lambda$ to be a conservation-law characteristic of the system~$\mathcal L$.
+The characteristic approach to conservation laws is particularly suitable for the automatic computation of low-order conservation laws for systems of differential equations in the extended Kovalevskaya form using computer algebra systems, see e.g.~\cite{chev07Ay,wolf02Ay}.

-The notion of triviality extends to conservation law characteristics as well.
+The notion of triviality extends to conservation-law characteristics as well.
 A characteristic~$\lambda$ is called trivial if it vanishes for all solutions of $\mathcal L$.
 The existence of trivial characteristics makes it necessary to introduce equivalent characteristics.
-If the difference between the two characteristics $\lambda$ and $\tilde\lambda$ is trivial, then $\lambda$ and $\tilde\lambda$ are called \emph{equivalent}.
+If the difference $\tilde\lambda-\lambda$ of characteristics $\lambda$ and $\tilde\lambda$ is a trivial characteristic, then the characteristics~$\lambda$ and~$\tilde\lambda$ are called \emph{equivalent}.
 Similar as for conserved currents the set of characteristics, denoted by $\mathrm{Ch}(\mathcal L)$, is a linear space with the subset $\mathrm{Ch}_0(\mathcal L)$ of trivial characteristics being a linear subspace thereof.
-For normal totally nondegenerate systems $\mathcal L$ the characteristic form of conservation laws~\eqref{eq:CharacteristicDefinition} then induces a one-to-one correspondence between the factor spaces $\mathrm{CC}{(\mathcal L)}/\mathrm{CC}_0{(\mathcal L)}$ and $\mathrm{Ch}(\mathcal L)/\mathrm{Ch}_0(\mathcal L)$.
-This correspondence forms the basis of both Noether's theorem and the direct construction method of conservation laws as found in~\cite{anco02Ay,anco02By,blum10Ay,boch99Ay,olve86Ay,vino84Ay}.
+For a normal totally nondegenerate system~$\mathcal L$, the characteristic form of conservation laws~\eqref{eq:CharacteristicDefinition} then induces a one-to-one correspondence between the factor spaces $\mathrm{CC}{(\mathcal L)}/\mathrm{CC}_0{(\mathcal L)}$ and $\mathrm{Ch}(\mathcal L)/\mathrm{Ch}_0(\mathcal L)$.
+This correspondence forms the basis of both Noether's theorem and the direct method for construction of conservation laws as found in~\cite{anco02Ay,anco02By,blum10Ay,boch99Ay,olve93Ay,vino84Ay}.